shiv-835/eth-avax-proof-1/README.md

-# Demonstration of Error Handling in Solidity
+# TaskManager Smart Contract - Error Handling Demonstration

-This repository contains a Solidity smart contract designed to demonstrate various error handling mechanisms in Ethereum smart contracts.
-The contract includes examples of `require`, `assert`, and `revert` statements to enforce conditions and handle errors.

-## Contract Overview
+## Overview

-The `ErrorHandlingDemonstration` contract includes the following functionalities:

-- **Owner Management**: The contract owner is set upon deployment.
+The `TaskManager` smart contract is designed to manage a list of tasks on the Ethereum blockchain.
+It allows users to create and complete tasks while maintaining a log of these actions through events.
+The contract also includes functionality for the contract owner to withdraw any Ether accumulated in the contract.

+## Features

+- Create tasks with a content description.
+- Mark tasks as completed.
+- Retrieve details of individual tasks.
+- Get the total count of tasks created.
-- **Ether Deposits**: Users can deposit Ether into the contract.
+- Contract owner can withdraw all Ether from the contract.
-- **Ether Withdrawals**: Only the owner can withdraw Ether, subject to balance constraints.
-- **Balance Checking**: Users can check the contract's balance.
-- **Forced Reverts**: A function to demonstrate the use of `revert` for error handling.
+- Events for task creation and completion.
+- Ether transfers to the contract are accepted.

+## Contract Details

+### State Variables

+- `address public owner`: Stores the address of the contract owner.
+- `uint public taskCount`: Keeps track of the number of tasks created.
+- `mapping(uint => Task) public tasks`: Maps task IDs to Task structs.

+### Structs

+- `struct Task`: Represents a task with the following fields:
+  - `uint id`: Unique identifier for the task.
+  - `string content`: Description of the task.
+  - `bool completed`: Status of the task (completed or not).

+### Events

+- `event TaskCreated(uint indexed taskId, string content)`: Emitted when a new task is created.
+- `event TaskCompleted(uint indexed taskId)`: Emitted when a task is marked as completed.

 ## Functions